The Cirencester Old Grammarians

 A BRIEF HISTORY OF THE 1940s ASSOCIATION

-1991 The first 1940’s newsletter circulated was under the editorship of Mary and, in later years, in the form of the magazine The New Cirencestrian), Peter Rowe.
+1991 The first 1940’s newsletter circulated was under the editorship of Mary and, in later years, in the form of the magazine The New Cirencestrian), by Peter Rowe.

 1992/3 The 1940’s Association researched the Old Grammarians who lost their lives in the two World Wars and recorded their findings in a typescript book – now in the Bingham Library.

 1993 1940’s Association commissioned a permanent memorial to Old Grammarians who lost their lives in World War II.
+On display in The Bingham Hall.

 1993 First Grand Reunion was held under the auspices of the newly formed separate Reunion Committee.
 Some members of the 1940s Association Committee (Peter Rowe, Pauline Parker and Ralph Wilkins) are also members of the Reunion Committee.